Durbanville: Shopping centres

 Groot Phesantekraal View, a newer shopping center, is located just outside of Durbanville.

 Mining and Industries

 Durbanville is surrounded by a number of stoning quarries on the Tygerberg Hills with companies such as Afrimat, Portland and Ciolli Bros operating in the area.

 The Greater Durbanville area has two areas of light industry, both situated just outside the town, with the Durbanville Industrial Park to the east, along the R302 and the Atlantic Hills/Atlas Gardens area to the west, near the N7.
 The Atlantic Hills Business Park, which is situated adjacent the established Atlas Gardens Business Park is currently one of the fastest-growing light industrial areas in the Greater Cape Town metropolitan area.

 Major companies

-Notable companies such as Curro (the largest independent education provider in Southern Africa), Stadio Holdings (an independent higher education provider in South Africa), Xneelo (South African web hosting company), and Puma South Africa have their head offices in Durbanville.
+Notable companies such as Stadio Holdings (an independent higher education provider in South Africa), Xneelo (South African web hosting company), and Puma South Africa have their head offices in Durbanville.

 Growth

 In recent years, there has been a population boom in Durbanville with former farmland been given over to large gated estates such as Pinehurst, Graanendal and Clara Anna Fontein.
 This has gradually changed the image of the town to more of a high-income area and one of the most sought-after northern suburbs of Cape Town.

 As a result of the growth, many roads in and around Durbanville have had to be extended in order to accommodate the boom including Jip de Jäger Road, Legato Road, Okavango Road and Brackenfell Boulevard.

 The Durbanville CBD has also seen high levels of investment over the past few years, with the upgrading of De Ville Centre, Durbanville Town Centre and Midville Centre and the recent launch of The Village Square.
 This has resulted in small-scale gentrification in the CBD and hence an increase in coffee shops and street-side cafes and restaurants.

 However, Durbanville still boasts large quantities of farmland and smallholdings along its borders, despite the recent developments, which has resulted in the town being able to retain its unique country atmospheres.